Don’t have a kayak? The Marshall Recreation Department has you covered, with rentals of kayaks, innertubes and canoes.

 You can show up at 10 a.m., 12:30 or 2:30 p.m. on a weekday, but it’s not guaranteed there will be any vessels left without a reservation.

-You’ll need a car in the parking lot at Saylor’s Point.
-Launch from the rec department, go down the river and get out of the river at Saylor’s Point.
-Call the department and they’ll pick up the vessels and you can drive people back to where their cars are at the starting point.
-Make sure you remember to bring your keys!
+You’ll need a car in the parking wherever you decide to end the journey.
+Launch from the rec department, go down the river and get out of the river at Saylor’s Point or maybe as far as Historic Bridge Park.
+Call the department and, for a fee, they’ll pick up the vessels and you can drive people back to the other are at the starting point.

-Miller said they can be flexible with launch times if you give the department a few days notice.
-They’ll take reservations for the weekend by Thursday.
+Miller said they can be flexible with launch times if you give the department a few .
+There are no scheduled times on the weekend, but if you call to make a request by Thursday, you can get a weekend reservation.